4 Effective Solutions To Domestic Violence

 - Provision of public assistance benefits

-- Helping victims to gain immigration status
+- Helping victims gain immigration status

 4. Provision of supplementary support services: